Grade School: Elementary School for Grades 1 to 8

 Ms. Jennifer Jackson is a native of New Orleans.
 For the past 10 years, she has worked with students below grade level along with students taking the high stakes test LEAP 21, the End-of-Course or Graduate Exit Exam, and ACT Prep.
 She taught remedial math courses as an adjunct instructor at Nunez Community College, and also taught seventh- and eighth-grade Algebra I and Geometry at McDonough No. 35 in a long-term substitute position.
 In 2011, she was the math teacher for the incoming seventh and eighth graders' Summer Enrichment Program at McDonough No. 35.
 In 2004, she started Math Simplicity Tutoring Service (for third- through twelfth-grade students, dyslexic students, and students with Asperger's syndrome) because of the many students who struggled in mathematics.
 Ms. Jackson has also worked as a programmer analyst and holds a degree in computer science and a Master’s Degree in information technology.

 In 2012-2013, Ms. Jackson taught Algebra I for the Waldorf School of New Orleans eighth-grade class.
-Currently, she is the fourth-, fifth-, and sixth-grade math teacher at the Waldorf School of New Orleans.
+Currently, she is the sixth-grade math teacher at the Waldorf School of New Orleans.

 Music teacher (voice and all instruments)